A Retirement Income Trifecta

 My parents and grandparents both taught me that making mistakes was part of life.

 Some mistakes are easier to recover from than others.
-But when it comes to money and time, the closer you are to retirement the less time you have to recover from bad money moves.
-My advice is to not take any chances you can’t afford.
+But when it comes to money and time, the closer you are to retirement, the less time you have to recover from bad money moves.
+My advice is not to take any chances you can’t afford.
 As you near retirement, you’ll need to spend more time creating an investment approach that aligns each account to its specific goal for cash flow requirements during retirement.
 The worst times for your investment portfolio to take a hit are somewhere in the five years before and five years after you retire.
 Some have called this the red retirement zone.
 Lose money in this segment, and it will significantly impact how you spend and withdraw money throughout your retirement years.

 Here’s a new retirement approach.
 It’s not about being rich; it’s about having the income needed to have peace of mind.
 We may never tire of discussing lessons from The Great Recession, which hit two groups especially hard–teens who saw their parents lose a home or job, and boomers who saw their savings depleted precisely at the wrong moment in life.
 So proper financial planning for retirement is crucial to your success.
 Boomers need to learn that they are leaving the accumulation phase of their life and now will be focusing on asset protection, sustainable income, and distribution of their assets over the next 30+ years.